-Maximum number of students in the classroom for all programs is 46 and for lab work is 12.
+Maximum number of available seats for students in the IT classrooms is 44.
+For the Health Services classroom is 29, and for lab work is 12.
+Staffing is scheduled for 1 instructor in the first hour of the day.
+2 or more instructors are in the classroom during most of the day.
 The maximum student: instructor ratio is 26 to 1.